TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/RteApi/HistoricalPerspectiveOnRteTransformations/RteTransformationsInContentElements/Index.rst

 These actions are done by so called *transformations* which are configured in the $TCA.
 Basically these transformations are admittedly very customized to the default behavior of the TYPO3 frontend.
-And they are by nature “fragile” constructions because the content is transformed back and forth for each interaction between the RTE and the database and may so be erroneously processed.
+And they are by nature "fragile" constructions because the content is transformed back and forth for each interaction between the RTE and the database and may so be erroneously processed.
 However they serve to keep the content stored in the database 'clean' and human readable